Code-Institute-Submissions/projectone/README.md

 3. Check that videos work responsively and on different browsers Result - all links working and both videos loading and playing correctly.
 All controls working fully.

+- Menus page testing:
+1. Check that the image carousel is working correctly on all browsers and on mobile devices
+2. Check that each menu is opening/downloading correctly and is the correct menu as labelled Result - all menus opening/downloading correctly

+- Location page testing:
+1.Ensure map is fully functional and allows users to zoom in and out and open the map in Google maps by clicking 'view larger map'
+Result - Map is functioning correctly on all devices and can be opened full in Google maps

+- Contact page testing:
+1. Ensure form functions as intended
+Test 1.
+User clicks submit with empty form - should not work Result - pop up says 'Please fill out this field' - test passed Test 2.
+User fills in only one field - should not work Result - pop up says 'Please fill out this field' - test passed Test 3.
+User fills out only a few fields - should not work Result - pop up says 'Please fill out this field' - test passed Test 4.
+User fills out incorrect email format - should not work Result - Popup saying 'please include @ in email format' - test passed Test 5.
+User fills out number field incorrectly - should not work Result - popup says must match number format/10 digit number - test passed Test 6.
+User fills out form correctly with all required fields filled correctly and hits submit - should work Result - Form is submitted, user gets a pop up alert to tell them that 'we'll be in touch soon' - Test passed

 ## Imagery & Videos